 As the previous section shows, a strata manager can play a vital role in ensuring the correct application of the common seal.
 According to Section 273, the strata manager must attest to the fact and date of the seal’s affixing with his or her signature or, in case the strata manager is part of a company, by the signature of the president, chairperson or other principal officer of the corporation or by any member of staff of the corporation authorised to do so by the president, chairperson or other principal officer.

-Having a strata management team that you can trust and rely on in these circumstances is clearly important.
+Having a strata management company that you can trust and rely on in these circumstances is clearly important.
 At Jamesons, we offer a range of high-quality strata management services, and have the experience necessary to make sure you use the common seal correctly.